s-u/SessionKeyServer/README.md

 if `-PP` (password prompt) is specified.
 Obviously, if either the default password or `-P` is used the key security is left to the filesystem and the password does not provide additional protection.
+Alternatively `-PF` allows the password to be read from a file in a keytab fashion which then needs to be protected by 400 or 600.

 If you have existing PEM key and certificate (e.g. for use in Rserve), you can create Java keystore out of it via PKCS12 bundle as